Universal shape-dependence of quantum entanglement in disordered magnets: Results

 In addition to sheared squares, we have also investigated the ``skeletal'' entanglement properties of zero-volume line-segment subsystems in the RTFIM (again with PBC).
+We used the same set of samples generated for the sheared square calculation and an additional 10,000 realizations of each disorder type at $L=256$.
 In conformally invariant systems, the entanglement entropy of a line segment of length $\ell$ typically scales with the length of the line according to an area law, but for finite $\ell < L$ there is a logarithmic corner contribution with a universal prefactor \cite{Helen-percolation, WK-skeletal-entanglement, Yu2008}.
 The prefactor has been found to depend only on whether and at what angle the endpoints of the line segment intersect with the (free) surface of the system.
 In the simplest geometry of having a line segment fully in the bulk, the corner contribution is related to a quantity $n(s)$ known as either the ``gap-size" or ``chord-length" statistics.
 For a given sample, $n(s)$ is the number of times that a distance gap of size $s$, where $1\leq s\leq L/2$ due to PBC, occurs between sites of the same cluster.
 Using this, the average corner contribution within a sample of (horizontal) line segments of length $\ell=L/2$ is \cite{Kovacs2012-rtfim,Helen-percolation}

 Both in the case of percolation, and in the $1d$ RTFIM, the gap-size statistics are known to follow $n(s) \propto s^{-\zeta}$, with $\zeta=2$, in line with the logarithmic form of the corner contribution.